Welcome

 If something isn’t behaving the way you expect, work through this list in order.

 • A viewer is showing as a broken image or a placeholder.
-Check that storykit: true is in the narrative’s front matter.
+Check that the narrative’s front matter does not contain storykit: false, which disables all viewers.

 • A local image isn’t loading.
 Check that media_subpath in the front matter exactly matches the folder name in assets/posts/.
 Capitalisation and dashes matter.